himgupta1996/Deep-Learning-Models/README.md

 # Deep-Learning-Assignments
-I am including as a part of this some assignments and reading materials which I was provided as a part of coursework in IISc banglore CCE course on Deep Learning.
+I am including as a part of this some assignments and reading materials which I was provided in the CCE semester course by IISc banglore on Deep Learning.
 I hope you find it useful.